umarfarooqkt/job-hunter-python/README.md

 ### Database

-One approach to testing the database is to use  monkey patching to replace the actual database with an in memory sql lite.
+One approach to testing the database is to use monkey patching to replace the actual database dependencies.

+Advantages:
+- Faster unit tests.
+- Can run anywhere without depending on a connection to a db or local db setup.
+- Monkey patching really reduces the amount of work required for mocking.

+Disadvantages:
+- Too much monkey patching might reliability of tests.
+- SQL logic dependable methods can't be accurately tested.
+- Unit Tests should be as close to real world usage of methods in my opinion but monkey patching reduces that.

+Second approach to testing is to use the real production ready database based unit tests.
+This is the primary types of tests I write in this project.
+In my database manager I separate commits from database query based methods (this is a good practice anyways for example an error occurs somewhere in a request so a rollback might need to be done) this way I am able to test out methods and then roll them back, keeping them isolated.

+Advantages:
+- Testing really world usage of method.
+- In depth testing of SQL logic as well.
+- Data integrity tests.
+- Can catch more errors potentially, maybe even unrelated ones.

+Disadvantages:
+- Slower tests.
+- Might not be isolated.
+- Need Internet connection or local database setup.